rajeshkumaryadavdotcom/ai-cloudflare-worker/README.md

 I have added front-end index.html file with chat interface.

-## Troubleshooting

-- **MIME Type Errors**: If styles aren't applied, ensure `assets` is properly configured as a static folder in Express.
-- **Pull and Push Errors**: Use `git pull origin main` to synchronize your branch before pushing.

 ## Contributing

 Feel free to submit issues, create pull requests, or suggest features.
 Contributions are welcome!